Chocolate Coca-Cola Cupcakes with Peanut Butter Buttercream Frosting are quick and easy, with intense chocolate and peanut butter flavor.

-- In a small saucepan, heat the Coca-Cola, cocoa powder, and butter over medium heat until the butter is melted.
-Add the granulated and brown sugars and whisk until dissolved.
+- In a small saucepan, heat 1 cup Coca-Cola, ½ cup cocoa powder, ½ stick butter over medium heat until the butter is melted.
+Add ½ cup plus 2 Tablespoons granulated and ¼ cup brown sugar and whisk until dissolved.
 Remove the mixture from the heat source and let cool for about 10 minutes.

-- While the Coca-Cola mixture cools, in a medium bowl whisk the flour, baking soda and salt together.
+- While the Coca-Cola mixture cools, in a medium bowl whisk ¾ cup flour, ½teaspoon plus ⅛ teaspoon baking soda and ½ teaspoon salt together.

 - Divide the batter evenly among the cupcake liners (note: Since the batter is thin, it might help to pour it into a bowl with a pour spout to help better control your pouring.), fill the liners a generous three-quarters full.
 Bake the cupcakes for 18-20 minutes, or until the cakes spring back when pressed in the middle.